 Stainless steel is another material I like for cookware.
-The only thing to watch out for with stainless steel is that there are concerns with metals nickel and chromium leaching.
-This is activated when you cook with acidic or really high-temperature foods.
-There are usually numbers associated with stainless steel, such as 18/0, 18/8, or 18/10.
-The first number is the amount of chromium and the second is nickel.
+The only thing to watch out for with stainless steel is that there are concerns with metals nickel and chromium leaching when cooking with acidic foods or high temperatures, but that’s only really if you buy low-quality brands.

 Natural Cooking/Baking Utensils + Supplies